Geonovum/IMX-Metadata/Inleiding.md

 ### Introduction to document

-*Beschrijf hoe het document gelzezen moet worden, welke hoofdstukken voor wie bedoeld zijn, enz...*

 Chapter 2 - [Vocabulary](#vocabulary) introduces a conceptual model for data elements.
 Since this model describes how data van be described it is considered a metadatamodel.

 Chapter 3 - [Metadata MIM extension](#metadata-mim-extension) we will apply thhis vocabulary and introduce an extention to MIM that allows to connect a modelelement in an information model to a modelelement in a metadatamodel.

-### Working proces

-This document, lineage model, is developed in the WaU project .....
-The principal working method is agile development through several High5 sessions on use cases of increasing complex information content and ....